Weichselian glaciation: Early and Middle Weichselian

 The Fennoscandian Ice Sheet of the Weichselian glaciation most likely grew out of a mountain glaciation of small ice fields and ice caps in the Scandinavian Mountains.
 The initial glaciation of the Scandinavian Mountains would have been enabled by moisture coming from the Atlantic Ocean and the mountains high altitude.
 Perhaps the best modern analogues to this early glaciation are the ice fields of Andean Patagonia.

 Since the proximity to the temperate North Atlantic typically precludes ice growth in Scandinavia, changes in the North Atlantic are thought to be required for glaciation to develop in Scandinavia.
 The freezing and glaciation of the Canadian Arctic Archipelago could effect this by causing "relatively fresher" water from the Arctic and the North Pacific to flow east of Greenland disrupting the convection of North Atlantic Deep Water.
 According to this view any closing of the Bering Strait that blockades the entering of North Pacific water to the Arctic Ocean would have been detrimental for the inception of the Scandinavian Ice Sheet.

 Jan Mangerud posits that parts of the Norwegian coast were likely free from glacier ice during most of the Weichselian prior to the Last Glacial Maximum.

 Between 38 and 28 ka BP there was a relatively warm period in Fennoscandia called the Ålesund interstadial.
-The interstadial receives its name from the Ålesund municipality in Norway where its existence was first established based on the local fossil record of shells.
+The interstadial receives its name from Ålesund Municipality in Norway where its existence was first established based on the local fossil record of shells.